Derivative Portal Dark Matter: DM Phenomenology

-In this section we will mainly focus on adding the SM with an extra gauge boson.
-We adopt the SM $Z$ boson and a dark boson $Z^{\prime}$ as mediators, then the relevant Lagrangian can be written as:
+In this section we will study the DM phenomenology, which includes exploring constraints from observed DM relic density, DM indirect detection, and collider search.
+We focus on a effective DPDM model where the SM $Z$ boson and a dark boson $Z^{\prime}$ are chosen as mediators, then the relevant Lagrangian can be written as:

-Where the first, the second, and the third lines represent the kinetic terms, the coupling terms, and the mass terms respectively.
+where the first, the second, and the third lines represent the kinetic terms, the coupling terms, and the mass terms respectively.
 Since the kinetic mixing term comes from loop corrections, this Lagrangian is not UV complete.
-A possible UV complete theory can be seen in Appendix~\ref{app:uv}.
+The possible UV complete models can be seen in Sec.~\ref{app:uv}.

 To normalize the kinetic terms, we can apply the following transformation:

 After this operation there will be a mixing term in the mass matrix of $\tilde{Z} $ boson and $\tilde{Z}^{\prime} $ boson.
 After diagonalizing these bosons to their mass eigenstates, one can prove the cancellation in the usual way.
 See Appendix~\ref{app:uproof} for more details.